marcopsd-dev/ActDrctLab/README.md

 - <b>AWS EC2</b>
 - <b>AWS Route 53<b>
 - <b>Windows Server Management<b>
-- <b>Windows App/Parallels Desktop</b>
+- <b>Windows App</b>

 <h2>Environments Used </h2>

 - <b>MacOS Seqouia 15.6.1</b>
-- <b>AWS</b>
+- <b>Amazon Web Services</b>

 <h2>Program walk-through:</h2>

 <h3 align="center">Creating a VPC in AWS:</h3> <br/>
   <p aling="left">
   <b>1.
-Go to the AWS console and type in VPC on the searchbar.</b><br>
+Go to the AWS console and type in VPC on the searchbar.
-  <b>2.
 Once in the VPC dashboard you'll click on "Create VPC".</b>
   <img src="https://i.imgur.com/aGzRHDU.png" height="80%" width="80%" alt="AWS VPC"/>
   <br /><br>
-  <b>3.Select "VPC and more" to create a custom VPC.
+  <b>2.Select "VPC and more" to create a custom VPC.
 This will allow us to create 1 private subnet for the windows client, and 1 public subnet for the internet facing server. </b><br>
   <img src="https://i.imgur.com/IO19JWY.png" height="80%" width="80%" alt="AWS VPC"/><br>
   <br>
-  <b>4.
+  <b>3.
 Depending on the size of the lab that you want to create, you can add more AZ's to implement a more complex network with multiple   servers and/or clients.
 For this lab I'll only create 2 AZ's.
 Finally click on "Create VPC" at the bottom of the page. </b>
   <img src="https://i.imgur.com/PQyN2K7.png" height="80%" width="80%" alt="AWS VPC"/><br><br>

 <h3 align="center">Creating an AWS Virtual Machine (aka.
 AWS Instance):</h3>